ElementalVR/MarketArchitectVR/README.md

 🏪 Manage Your Gas Station
 Start small with a gas station mini-mart, then build your way up to managing a full-fledged supermarket.
 You’ll need to consider:

+🍫Product Availability:
-Product Availability: Keep popular products in stock, but don’t overstock items that won’t sell.
+Keep popular products in stock, but don’t overstock items that won’t sell.

+😀 Customer Satisfaction:
-Customer Satisfaction: Happy customers mean more return visits, while unhappy ones could spell disaster.
+Happy customers mean more return visits, while unhappy ones could spell disaster.

+and

+🪙 Competition:
-Competition: Price wars with other local businesses can make or break your profit margins.
+Price wars with other local businesses can make or break your profit margins.

 🔧 Development
 The game is being developed using Unity with a focus on realistic economic simulations, and strategic management gameplay.